IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/content-metrics.md

 * If results display below the Submit button with the URL that you entered and the Site ID IBM_DTE, then your URL has been successfully added to Digital Registry.
 Open a Support case with the IBM Technology Zone team to further investigate why metrics are not displaying correctly on the Content Metrics Dashboard.

 * If results do not display then this URL must be submitted to Digital Registry and metrics will not be captured until it has been submitted.
 Open a Support case with the IBM Technology Zone team and provide the collection URL and/or the journey URL to be submitted to Digital Registry.
 Please allow up to one week as this is a manual process to submit URLs to Digital Registry.

-## ADMIN - Support team

-Users that open a support case providing a collection URL or journey URL to be added to digital registry, open a git issue in the support escalation repostiory and assign label "Metrics Squad" and assign Siah.

-Follow up with the user that the request has been sent to our metrics owner and that we will notify them when the URL has been added.
-Please allow up to 5 business days for a URL to be submitted as this is a manual process to upload URLs to Digital Registry.

-If content owners are asking for the URL to the content metrics dashboard, ensure they are an IBMer and then share the following link with this runbook.

-IBMer ONLY Content Metrics Dashboard URL - https://ibm.biz/itz-content-metrics

-Another option is to navigate them to the support page as described above in this runbook on how to get access.